Skip to main content

 Paid

 Implementing Raft is objectively a challenging task that tests an engineer's maturity.
-Formally, the goal is to write Raft, but in fact, the task is broader: to develop a strategy for solving a complex problem.
+The formal goal is to write Raft, but the task is broader: to develop a strategy for solving a complex problem.
 How to break down a large mechanism into manageable parts?
 How do these parts interact?
 Where to start?
 How to test?
 Working on this project makes a developer technically stronger and a more mature architect.

 Prerequisites

-Such a project is often undertaken as part of master's courses on distributed systems.
+This project is often undertaken as part of master's courses on distributed systems.
 You will need a confident command of the chosen programming language (Rust, Python, Java, Go, etc.), and the ability to test, debug, and work in the terminal.
 It is also desirable to have experience in network and system programming, as well as working with multithreading.
-All necessary concepts are covered within the course, but a basic preparation significantly helps.
+While all necessary concepts are covered within the course, having basic preparation significantly helps.

 Learning Format

 The course is project-based and requires a significant amount of independent intellectual and practical work.
-There are no presentations.
 Each day starts with discussions, demonstrations, and analyses of examples related to specific aspects of the project.
-However, most of the time is dedicated to individual development.
+However, most of the time is dedicated to individual development, providing a hands-on learning experience.

 Development Environment

 You are free to choose any programming language.
 During discussions, examples are usually given in basic Python as executable pseudocode.
-However, it is important to understand that a successful Raft implementation requires attention to detail.
-This is why many prefer to use more "strict" and instrumented environments.
+However, it is important to understand that a successful Raft implementation requires attention to detail, which is why many prefer to use more "strict" and instrumented environments.

 Throughout the course, fundamental aspects of parallelism and distributed computing are covered, including:

-• Message exchange and communication patterns (RPC, queues, etc.).
+• Message exchange and communication patterns: Exploring RPC, queues, and similar mechanisms.

 One of the main challenges is testing, monitoring, and debugging systems with nondeterminism and failures.
-Even in a configuration of five Raft nodes, it can run up to 60 threads in multiple processes, using timers, queues, and channels — this creates extreme cognitive load.
+Even in a configuration of five Raft nodes, it can run up to 60 threads in multiple processes, using timers, queues, and channels—creating extreme cognitive load.
 A significant part of the course is dedicated to strategies for managing this complexity.

 Are You Ready?